 ABOUT THE PROJECT

 Remember growing up in the '80s?
 Or, if you were born later, remember old people talking about growing up in the '80s?
 In a lot of ways, it was like any other decade---adults busied themselves with bills and politics and war, and kids focused on what mattered: toys and cartoons.
-But what made being an '80s kid special was that we were living through the toy and cartoon Golden Age!
+But what set an '80s kid apart was the toy and cartoon Golden Age we were living through!
 The Transformers, G.I.
-Joe, Masters of the Universe, Thundercats, and later Teenage Mutant Ninja Turtles... without a doubt, they were half hour commercials for toys, but none of that mattered, because it transported us to an amazing place full of heroes, bad guys, monsters, weirdos, weapons, battles, and triumph!
+Joe, Masters of the Universe, Thundercats, and later Teenage Mutant Ninja Turtles... without a doubt, they were half hour commercials for toys, but we never noticed.
+We were simply transported to an amazing place full of heroes, bad guys, monsters, weirdos, weapons, battles, and triumph!